thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 If exhaustive unit testing is necessary, it may indicate a **deficiency in the language**, not a virtue in the practice.
 The more a system relies on voluminous tests to prove its value, the more likely its underlying design or language lacks the means for abstraction, constraint, or introspection.
-Tests that proliferate unchecked often produce more churn than clarity — and serve as a tax on evolution.
+Tests that proliferate unchecked often produce more churn than clarity, and serve as a tax on evolution.

 > We say, “I can make a change because I have tests.”
 Who does that?
 Who drives their car around banging into the guard rails!?